 Making dressing a positive experience

-Helping a person to look the way they want to look is an important way of maintaining their confidence.
-Regularly compliment the person on the way they look and encourage them to take pride in their appearance.
+Helping a person to look the way they want is an important way of maintaining their confidence.
+Compliment them on the way they look and encourage them to take pride in their appearance.

 Allow enough time